soumyaxyz/NS3-for-authentication-schemes/instruction.md

 # Instructions
 The instructions on how to label the data is detailed below.
-If doubt presists, feel free to mail me for clarifications
+If doubt presists, feel free to mail me for clarifications.
-##  The structure of the provided file
+###  The structure of the provided file
 The attached file has **fifteen abstracts**  numbered from **n** to **n+15**.
 A slice from a file containing two abstracts are shown below :